-The following statements regarding interview questions are likely to be true:
+The following statements regarding interview questions are likely to be true.

-- · Questions will be based on the relevant person specification - · Questions will be consistent across interviewers and for all candidates - Questions will be scored according to a scoring framework that links to the Person Specification.
+- Questions will be based on the relevant Person Specification. - Questions will be consistent across interviewers and for all candidates.

+• Questions will be scored according to a scoring framework that links to the Person Specification.

-Although minimum standards for training posts have been agreed nationally, the interview format is decided by the local Deanery and the individual specialty, so that there will be significant variation between interview centres.
+Minimum standards for training and the format for selection have also been determined nationally for many specialties including core medical and specialty medical training so that there will increasingly be less variation between interview centres.